davedarko/TrinketProShield_display/README.md

 An additional temparature sensor in the form of the LM75 can be added to this bubble display shield.
 The atmega32p is capable of driving up to 40mA per pin, so with the display needing 5mA per element of a digit, it should be fine, since it will be a pulsed signal and there are 8 elements max.

+The display is a famous poket calculator LED bubble display called the HP QDSP-6064.

 For more details see:
 http://hackaday.com/2015/09/16/why-you-should-build-a-clock-for-social-good-this-week/